scribeocr/scribeocr/docs/faq.md

 ## How can I create character-level data in my OCR program?
 For Tesseract, set the config variable `hocr_char_boxes=1`.
 For example, the entire command might be ` tesseract [input file] [output file] -c hocr_char_boxes=1 hocr`.

+## Are other OCR engines supported?
+It may be possible to use data from other OCR engines that export to .hocr.
+However, doing so has not been tested.
+If you use Scribe OCR with another engine, feel free to open an issue and report how it went.

-## Why aren’t the words in my document lining up as well as in the examples?
+## Why isn't the overlay text in my document lining up as well as in the examples?
 If your results are significantly worse than the above example, check the following possible explanations.
 1. Is font optimization enabled?
 1. Is the appropriate default font being used?